 Classroom activities may or may not fall within the definition of research under the Revised Common Rule.
 The University recognizes the need to facilitate classroom research.
 Accordingly, it has created a system to facilitate the review of exempt research associated with classroom activities.
 Section 2.2 will outline this exempt review for classroom activities.

-The University does not consider classroom activities ipso facto to not be research.
-This is not within the plain reading of the regulation.
-OHRP interpretations of the definition do not justify this interpretation.
+The University does not consider classroom activities to be determinative on whether an activity is research.
 Based on the regulations, the test to determine whether an activity falls within the definition of research involves the following two steps:

 - Whether the activity is a “systematic investigation”; and